 The exact timing between watering depends on the conditions of where you’ve got your container situated.
 Sunnier locations during very warm periods of the summer will dictate more regular watering, but a snake plant tucked into a shady corner can go for weeks without needing a drink even during the summer.

 I’ve never fertilized my collection and they seem to be happy as can be, but if you’re interested in giving them a bite to eat you can!
 I’d suggest using applications at half the recommended rate and at half the frequency.
-If a fertilizer suggests 1 ounce of material applied every two weeks, I’d go with 1/2 ounce once every four weeks.
+If a fertilizer suggests one ounce of material applied every two weeks, I’d go with half an ounce once every four weeks.

 Never fertilize them in the winter, or they’ll really suffer from it.